 Read below to learn about some of my favorite Veterans Day books to share with elementary students!
 Your students will love these children’s books about Veterans Day!

-In this book, a young girl named Katie learns about the importance of honoring and remembering veterans on Veterans Day.
+In America’s White Table, a young girl named Katie learns about the importance of honoring and remembering veterans on Veterans Day.
 Katie’s mother teaches her and her sisters about the white table many Americans set for this day and what each item on the table symbolizes.
 They set a small table with an empty chair.
 There is a lemon slice and salt on the plate plus a turned over glass and a rose on the table.

 Katie learns that her Uncle John is a veteran who was held prisoner when he served in the war.
 He will be joining them for dinner that night and the girls realize just how much this symbol means to him.
 Each girl makes a special gift to place on the table.
 Katie makes a book where she expresses her hopes that all Americans set a table like this to remember veterans.
 When Uncle John sees the table the girls have set, it brings tears of pride to his eyes.